According to the blog, it's good to remove pesticides by mixing vinegar + baking soda in water and then dipping vegetables or fruits in there.

 Read this article to learn more.

-Same Tag What is the difference between a green plum and a yellow plum?
+Same Tag What is the difference between baking soda and baking powder?

 © 2013-2026 LifeQnA.
 All rights reserved.